eam-00/Notes/RHEL-8.md

 The podman tool manages pods, container images, and containers on a single node.
 It is built on the libpod library, which enables management of containers and groups of containers, called pods.

-Virtual machines can now be created and managed using the RHEL 8 web console, also known as Cockpit.
+Virtual machines can now be created and managed using the RHEL 8 web console, also known as *Cockpit*.